Abhay9999Sh/Mini-Whatsapp/README.md

 5. GET /chats/:id/edit: Renders a form to edit an existing chat message.
 6. PUT /chats/:id: Updates the specified chat message.
 7. DELETE /chats/:id: Deletes the specified chat message.
-8. GET /: A root route for testing the server.

 Error Handling: